996 working hour system: Criticism

-Dutch programmer Guido van Rossum remarked that the 996 work schedule is "inhumane".
+Python creator Guido van Rossum described the 996 work schedule as "inhumane" in a tweet commenting on an SCMP article about 996.
 In 2021, Chinese scholars stressed on policy-makers that "there is a need to reform work policies to realize the lowering of working time per worker in China (and also to curb excessive-work cultures like 996)".
-They argued, without such initiatives the dual circulation policy is doomed to fail.
+Without such initiatives, the dual circulation policy is doomed to fail, they argued.

+Some European entrepreneurs argued that 996 is contrary to European values, that it leads to a brain drain, and that the bigger problem for startups is financing.

 Legal issues

 The 996 working hour system was deemed illegal by the Supreme People's Court on 27 August 2021.
-However, it has been doubted whether it will be fully enforced.
+However, some scholars cast doubt whether this ruling will be enforced.

+007 work schedule

+The 007 work schedule is a midnight to midnight, seven days a week schedule using a rotational workforce which may be practiced illegally by some companies in China, especially in the high-tech sector.
+The term 007 could mean several things depending on the source.
+It may mean the employee is expected to live in the office 24/7 to finish their work, or it could be used to refer to a work-from-home position that requires 24/7 availability, especially during the times of COVID-19.
+Sometimes it is used sarcastically by workers as the "true" schedule required by employers.